 - Paying your closing balance in full by the due date shown on your statement to get interest-free on new purchases in your next statement period.
 This is the amount you owe from your last statement period.

-Remember, the sooner you pay off everything you owe, the less interest you’ll need to pay – you don’t need to wait until the due date.
-When you pay your account balance in full it’s important to remember that any interest accrued from the start of your statement period, up until the time we receive the payment, will be charged to your next statement.
+Remember, you don’t need to wait until the due date to pay off your credit card.
+The sooner you pay off everything you owe, the less interest you’ll need to pay.
+When you pay your account balance in full, it’s important to remember that there may still be interest owing.
+Your next statement will include any interest accrued from the start of your statement period up until the time we receive the payment.

 Reduce the interest you pay